-In 2017, NZX released the NZX Corporate Governance Code (the Code)1 for issuers to report against under the NZX Listing Rules and updated this in January 2019 in alignment with newly reviewed Listing Rules.
+In 2017, NZX released the The NZX Corporate Governance Code (the Code) provides recommendations in relation to eight corporate governance principles for for-issuers to report against under the NZX Listing Rules (Rules) and updated this in January 2019 in alignment with newly reviewed Rules.
 The overarching purpose of Code is to promote good corporate governance, recognising that boards are in place to protect the interests of shareholders and to provide long-term value.
-It operates on a 'comply or explain' basis.
-The Code is structured around 8 principles that cover a code of ethics, board composition and performance, board committees, reporting and disclosure, remuneration, risk management, auditors and shareholders rights and relations.
+It operates on a 'comply or explain' basis, which is explained in the introductory section of the Code.
+The Code's corporate governance -is structured around 8 principles that cover a code of ethicsethical standards, board composition and performance, board committees, reporting and disclosure, remuneration, risk management, auditors and shareholders rights and relations.

 One of the key aims of the Code is to promote issuer disclosure of environmental, social and governance factors (ESG).
-In particular, recommendation 4.3 states:
+In particular, recommendation 4.43 states:

 "Financial reporting should be balanced, clear and objective.
-An issuer should provide non-financial disclosure at least annually, including considering environmental, economic and social sustainability factors and practices.
+An issuer should provide non-financial disclosure at least annually, including considering environmental, economic, governance and social sustainability factors and practices.
 It should explain how operational or non-financial targets are measured.
-Non-financial targets should be informative and include forward looking assessment and align with key strategies and metrics monitored by the Board"
+Non-financial targets should be informative and include forward looking assessment and align with key strategies and metrics monitored by the bBoard."

 Issuers may include other non-financial information, such as a description of the performance of an issuer's business against strategic goals.
-Non-financial reporting is new under the NZX Corporate Governance Code.
+Non-financial reporting is new under the NZX-Corporate Governance Code.
 An explanation of the "comply or explain" nature of the NZX Code is included on page 5 of the NZX Code.